ZhaoZeyu1995/openfst-python-documentation/docs/source/lab2.rst

-Lab 2: FST with Weight
+Lab 2: Computing HMM probabilities with FST weights
 ====

-In Lab2, we will learn how to assign weights to transitions (or arcs) of an FST by applying the class :python:`Weight`.
+In Lab2, we will learn how to assign weights to transitions (or arcs) of an FST by applying the class :python:`Weight` and how to traverse the arcs and states or a previously-constructed FST using iterators.

 To compute the total weight for a path in an FST, a simple example is provided to show you how to do it with the APIs in :python:`openfst_python`.

 .. note::